redkyn/assigner/CONTRIBUTING.md

 - Describe the change in `CHANGELOG.md`
 - Create supporting unit tests.
-- Verify new and existing unit tests pass with `python setup.py test`.
+- Verify new and existing unit tests pass with `python setup.py nosetests`.
 - Make sure `pyflakes assigner` passes with no errors/warnings
 - Check `pylint assigner` and make sure there are no new errors/warnings.
 - Update requirements.txt with any new dependencies.